-Adult safeguarding concerns that may indicate honour-based violence include domestic violence, concerns about forced marriage, enforced house arrest and missing person's reports.
-If an adult safeguarding concern is raised, and there is a suspicion that the adult is the victim of honour-based violence, referring to the police must always be considered as they have the necessary expertise to manage the risk.
+Safeguarding concerns that may indicate honour-based abuse include domestic violence, concerns about forced marriage, enforced house arrest and missing person's reports.
+If a safeguarding concern is raised, and there is a suspicion that the adult is the victim of honour-based abuse, referring to the police must always be considered as they have the necessary expertise to manage the risk.
 It is the responsibility of the police to initiate and undertake a criminal.

-All practitioners working with victims of honour-based violence need to be aware of the 'one chance' rule, which is that agencies may have one chance to speak to and safeguard a potential victim.
-This means that all staff that may come across victims of honour-based violence needs to be aware of their responsibilities in these situations.
+All practitioners working with victims of honour-based abuse need to be aware of the 'one chance' rule, which is that agencies may have one chance to speak to and safeguard a potential victim.
+This means that all staff that may come across victims of honour-based abuse needs to be aware of their responsibilities in these situations.